Nadia Essex: Personal life

 Essex was the subject of a death hoax in September 2017.

 In 2021, she revealed that she has been permanently banned from the dating social media networks, Tinder and Hinge.

 In September 2019, Essex announced that she was 14 weeks pregnant with her first child.
 She said that is no longer with the baby's father, who lives in the United States, but hopes to co-parent their child.
 She described her child as a 'miracle baby'.
 The following month, she revealed that she was expecting a baby boy.
 She gave birth to her son in March 2020, whom she named Ezekiel Michael Essex.

 Harassment and legal action

 In 2018, Essex was suspended from Celebs Go Dating for trolling her former co-host Eden Blackman on social media.
 She was removed from the show midway through filming of the fifth series in September 2018, reportedly due to "improper use of social media".
 Lime Pictures issued a statement confirming her suspension, saying she was "found to be setting up fake accounts to troll certain users – which is something that won't be tolerated".
 Despite admitting to setting up several trolling Twitter accounts, she subsequently started legal proceedings against Blackman and Lime Pictures; her case against Blackman was thrown out of court.
 In a 2020 interview, Blackman said he had issued legal harassment proceedings against Essex, and in return had obtained a signed agreement that she would cease all harassment of him online and in the press.

+In October 2025, Byline Times reported that Essex said she had raised concerns with production company Lime Pictures in 2017 about alleged inappropriate behaviour by her Celebs Go Dating co-presenter, Eden Blackman, towards women.
+According to the report, Lime Pictures investigated her concerns and both presenters subsequently entered mediation, after which Essex’s contract was renewed.
+In 2018, the production company’s lawyers said Essex had given written assurances that she was not connected to anonymous Twitter (now X) accounts that had posted critical comments about Blackman; she later admitted to running the accounts, was suspended, and resigned soon after.
+Essex signed an undertaking agreeing to remove negative posts and not engage in harassment against Blackman, later saying she had made “errors of judgment” but was motivated by what she believed were safeguarding concerns.
+She subsequently attempted to bring an employment-tribunal case for sexual discrimination against Lime Pictures and Blackman, which was ruled out of time.